Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Introduction

 \section{Introduction}

-String theory predicts \ct{string-1,string-book} that six-dimensional Riemannian manifolds have to play an important role in explaining our four-dimensional Universe.
-They serve as an internal geometry of string theory with 6 extra dimensions and their shapes and topology determine a detailed structure of the multiplets for elementary particles and gauge fields through the compactification, which leads to a low-energy phenomenology in four dimensions.
-In particular, a Calabi-Yau manifold, which is a compact, K\"ahler manifold with vanishing Ricci curvature and so a solution of the Einstein equations without matters, has a prominent role in superstring theory and has been a central focus in both contemporary mathematics and mathematical physics.
-As the holonomy group of Calabi-Yau manifolds is $SU(3)$, a compactification onto the Calabi-Yau manifold in superstring theory preserves $\mathcal{N}=1$ supersymmetry in four dimensions.
-One of the most interesting features in the Calabi-Yau compactification is an equivalence between type II string theories compactified on distinct Calabi-Yau manifolds.
-String theories compactified on these two manifolds can lead to identical effective field theories.
-This suggests that Calabi-Yau manifolds exist in mirror pairs $M$ and $\widetilde{M}$ where the number of vector multiplets $h^{1,1}(M)$ on a Calabi-Yau manifold $M$ is the same as the number of hypermultiplets $h^{2,1}(\widetilde M)$ on another Calabi-Yau manifold $\widetilde{M}$ and vice versa.
-This duality between two Calabi-Yau manifolds is known as the mirror symmetry \ct{mirror-book}.
-While many beautiful properties of the mirror symmetry have been discovered, it is fair to say that we do not have a deep understanding of the reason for the existence of mirror symmetry.
+String theory predicts \cite{string-book} that six-dimensional Riemannian manifolds have to play an important role in explaining our four-dimensional world.
+They serve as an internal geometry of string theory with six extra dimensions and their shapes and topology determine a detailed structure of the multiplets for elementary particles and gauge fields through the Kaluza-Klein compactification.
+This program, initiated by a classic paper \cite{vacuum-string}, tries to make contact with a low-energy phenomenology in our four-dimensional world.
+In particular, a Calabi-Yau (CY) manifold ia a (compact) K\"ahler manifold with vanishing Ricci curvature and so a vacuum solution of the Einstein equations.
+They have a prominent role in superstring theory and have been a central focus in both contemporary mathematics and mathematical physics.
+As the holonomy group of CY manifolds is $SU(3)$, the compactification onto a CY manifold in heterotic superstring theory preserves $\mathcal{N}=1$ supersymmetry in four dimensions.
+One of the most interesting features in the CY compactification is that type II superstring theories compactified on two distinct CY manifolds lead to an identical effective field theory in four dimensions \cite{string-book,mirror-book}.
+This suggests that CY manifolds exist with a mirror pair $(M, \widetilde{M})$ where the number of vector multiplets $h^{1,1}(M)$ on $M$ is the same as the number of hypermultiplets $h^{2,1}(\widetilde{M})$ on $\widetilde{M}$ and vice versa.
+Here $h^{p,q}(M) = \mathrm{dim} H^{p,q} (M)$ is the Hodge number of a CY manifold $M$.
+This duality between two CY manifolds is known as the mirror symmetry \ct{mirror-book}.
+While many beautiful properties of the mirror symmetry have been discovered and it has been even proven for some cases, it is fair to say that we are still far away from a deep understanding for the origin of mirror symmetry.